rroethof/ansible-role-systemupdates/README.md

   - [Contributing](#contributing)
   - [Issues \& Support](#issues--support)

-This repository provides a template for creating new Ansible roles, including:
+This repository provides a ansible-role-systemupdates for creating new Ansible roles, including:

 - A recommended directory structure
 - Example Molecule scenarios for testing
 - CI integration (GitHub Actions)
 - Documentation and best practices

-**To customize this template for your own role, run the provided [`rename.sh`](https://github.com/rroethof/template-ansible-role/blob/main/rename.sh) script.
+**To customize this ansible-role-systemupdates for your own role, run the provided [`rename.sh`](https://github.com/rroethof/ansible-role-systemupdates/blob/main/rename.sh) script.
 This will update the role name, author, namespace, and related information throughout the project.**

 ## Supported Platforms